Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 **I get Error: spawn ETXTBSY when running a match**

-This is a known issue: https://github.com/Lux-AI-Challenge/Lux-Design-2021/issues/71
+This is a known issue.
+See https://github.com/Lux-AI-Challenge/Lux-Design-2021/issues/71 for current resolution.

-Currently unresolved, as a result, we recommend using the kaggle-environments CLI tool to run matches instead.